ku-plrg-classroom/docs/cose212/kfae/README.md

 ### Run-time Errors

-If the given expression meets the following conditions during evaluation, the `reduce` function should throw an exception using the `error` function with corresponding error messages containing their error kinds:
+If the given expression meets the following conditions during evaluation, the `step` function should throw an exception using the `error` function with corresponding error messages containing their error kinds:

 | Error kind | Description |